BartvanRossum/rcsp-benchmark/README.md

 The checker verifies the following constraints:
 - Every duty starts and ends at a crew base
 - The total duty length does not exceed 9.5 hours
-- Every duty contains exactly one meal break of at least 30 minutes, with no more than 5.5 hours of continuous work before or after the break
+- Every duty contains at least one meal break of at least 30 minutes, with no more than 5.5 hours of continuous work before or after the break
 - Consecutive connections within a duty are compatible
 - All tasks are covered by at least one duty